KristinaEngland/design-system/components/footer.md

 - Every page on a website should contain the footer at the bottom of it.

+## Brand Requirements
+- The footer should always include the University logo.
+Which university logo is used (white knockout or color) will depend on the footer branding (light or dark as shown below).
+- There are two standard links that should appear in the footer of all President's Office websites - (1) Terms of Use/Privacy Policy and (2) Accessibility.
+- The footer should contain a copyright.

 ## Accessibility and Usability

 - Focus Indicator is the same for a mouse hover or keyboard focus.